jagruthi-4518/ReviewMeet_BlockchainTask/README.md

 This ensures that even a tiny change in block data results in a completely different hash.

+### Why increasing difficulty increases mining time?

+Increasing mining difficulty increases mining time because the miner must find a hash that satisfies stricter conditions, such as beginning with a larger number of leading zeros.
+Since hash outputs are random in nature, the probability of generating a valid hash decreases exponentially as difficulty increases.
+As a result, the miner must perform a significantly larger number of nonce attempts and hash computations before successfully mining a block.
+Therefore, higher difficulty directly increases the computational effort and time required for the mining process.

 ### 2. Mining and Proof of Work
 Mining is implemented by repeatedly changing a **nonce** value until the hash of the current block satisfies a certain diffuculty(a certain number to start with) and reaches the target.